Understanding What is

 A word of caution

-Almost 50% of sexually active women and men will get genital HPV infection at some point in their lifetime.
+Around 80% of sexually active men and women may get an HPV infection at some point in their lives.

-Experts believe that 8/10 unvaccinated adults can develop an HPV infection in their lifetime.
+Experts believe that 80% sexually active adults can develop an HPV infection in their lifetime.

 If not you, it could be someone you know.
 Take a look at HPV infection statistics around the globe.